October 17, 2022

 Credit card debt that won’t go away

 Credit card debt is a different story.
-According to the National Foundation for Credit Counseling (NFCC), 61 percent of U.S. adults have had credit card debt in the past 12 months.
-Nearly two in five carry debt from month-to-month.
+According one survey, 55% of people have revolving credit card debt.² Nearly two in five carry debt from month-to-month.

 Still, the amount of credit card debt Americans carry has been on the decline, with the average carried per adult a little more than $3,000.